sercankulcu/sercankulcu.github.io/_fun/pirates-of-silicon-valley.md

    - history
 ---

-I watched *Pirates of Silicon Valley* on a copied CD.
+I watched *Pirates of Silicon Valley* from a copied CD.

 That detail belongs to the experience as much as the film does.

-A friend had given me a disc containing a strange mixture of software, documents, music, and films.
-File collections were less organized then.
-You opened folders without knowing exactly what you would find.
-Sometimes the filename was the entire recommendation.
+A friend had given me a disc containing the kind of collection common at the time: software, drivers, songs, documents, utilities, a few photographs, and films with filenames that served as recommendations.
+There was no elegant library interface.
+You opened folders and discovered whatever another person had decided was worth carrying.

-One evening I noticed *Pirates of Silicon Valley* and started watching.
+One evening I found *Pirates of Silicon Valley* among those files.

-The video quality was not impressive.
-Neither was the screen.
-I was sitting in front of a desktop computer, probably closer to the monitor than I should have been.
+The video quality was poor.
+The monitor was small.
+I sat too close to it.

-But the subject was irresistible.
+The subject was irresistible.

-Apple.
-Microsoft.
-Jobs.
-Gates.
-Personal computers becoming personal.

-I had grown up encountering these names after their victories.

-Windows was already Windows.

-Apple was already Apple.

-The personal computer was not an uncertain experiment.
-It was a normal object sitting on a desk.
+Apple and Microsoft had already become facts of life by the time I knew their names.
+Windows was not a risky idea; it was the environment through which I understood a computer.
+Apple was a company, not an uncertain group of people trying to persuade others that personal computers mattered.

-The film pushed those familiar names backward into a period when none of the outcomes looked inevitable.
+The film pushed those names backward into a period when none of the outcomes were guaranteed.

-I liked that.
+I loved that.

-Technology history often becomes too tidy when we learn it afterward.
-A successful company appears to have been moving toward success all along.
-A failed product seems obviously flawed.
-The winner looks visionary.
-The loser looks mistaken.
+Technology history becomes dangerously tidy after success.
+The winning product appears destined to win.
+The failed product's weaknesses seem obvious.
+A visionary looks visionary because we already know which prediction came true.

-People living through the period did not have that advantage.
+People living through the period had no such advantage.

 They were guessing.

-That may be the most useful thing *Pirates of Silicon Valley* gave me: a sense that computing history was improvised by people who did not know they were living inside a chapter that would later receive a title.
+That may be the most useful thing the film gave me.
+Personal computing was not handed down by History fully assembled.
+It was improvised by ambitious, competitive, persuasive, occasionally difficult people making decisions with incomplete information.

-The film presents rivalry, ego, imitation, opportunism, negotiation, and the almost theatrical personalities around the early personal-computer industry.

-This is not the clean engineering story I had absorbed from technical books.

-In textbooks, machines evolve through architecture.

-In business history, machines also evolve through timing, persuasion, licensing agreements, personalities, marketing, and the ability to recognize which imperfect technology is ready to become ordinary.

-That last part interested me especially.

-Engineers often want the best technical solution to win.

-History is less obedient.

-A technology can be elegant and disappear.

-Another can be limited and become a standard.
+The film also damaged a comforting engineering belief: that the technically superior idea should naturally win.

+History has no such obligation.

 Distribution matters.
 Price matters.
 Compatibility matters.
 Timing matters.
-Sometimes simply being available in the right place at the right moment matters more than technical purity.
+Contracts matter.
+Sometimes simply being in the room when another company needs a solution matters enormously.

-Watching Bill Gates and Steve Jobs represented as young, ambitious, difficult people also changed the scale of the story.

-By the time I knew their names, they were already institutions.

-The film made them look temporary again.
+An elegant technology can disappear.

+A limited one can become a standard.

+This is disappointing if you want the world to behave like a benchmark.

+Watching younger versions of Bill Gates and Steve Jobs also altered their scale.
+By the time I knew them, they were closer to institutions than ordinary people.
+The film returned them, however imperfectly, to rooms where they had to convince someone of something.

-Young people in rooms.
+Young people making bets.

-People trying to convince other people.

-People making bets with incomplete information.

-People occasionally behaving badly.

-That made the computer on my desk feel different.

-We tend to treat ordinary technology as if it had always existed.
-The desktop metaphor, the operating system, the mouse, the graphical interface—once familiar, these things become almost invisible.

-But somebody had to fight over them before the rest of us could take them for granted.
+Making mistakes.

+Recognizing opportunities.

+Occasionally taking things.

+That last part explains the title.

+Ideas in computing have always moved strangely between invention, borrowing, improvement and appropriation.
+Interfaces, programming concepts and business models migrate.
+The line between learning from something and taking it is often disputed most passionately after money arrives.

-When the film ended, I ejected the CD and looked at the machine I had watched it on.
+When the film ended, I ejected the copied CD and laughed at the arrangement.

-There was something funny about that.

-A cheaply copied film about the birth of the personal-computer industry had arrived on a disc passed from one computer owner to another.
+A film about rivalry, ownership and the birth of personal computing had reached me through a disc of copied files passed informally from one computer owner to another.

-Not an official archive.

-Not a museum.

-Just another file in a folder.

-Perhaps that was an appropriate way to encounter the history of personal computing.
+There was something historically appropriate about that.

+Messy.

+Unofficial.

+Shared.

-Messy, copied, shared, and sitting on somebody's desk.
+Sitting on a desk.